 2018-05-06 GNU/Linux supports an extensive collection of

-graphics packages that rival the best traditional commercial
+graphics packages that rival and surpass the best closed source

 products.
-In this chapter we focus on specific tasks.
-Individual
+In this chapter we focus on specific tasks that we may want

 tools that are discussed in this chapter include: